About Us

 Why choose Middlebury Animal Hospital?

-We have been certified by the American Animal Hospital Association since 1974.
 We offer a range of services including routine preventative care, medical, surgical, dental and behavioral care.
 We have our own laboratory and can provide rapid blood and urine screening for your pet.
 We provide both dental and general radiography and maintain a good relationship with specialists in the area for treatment of more complicated problems.
-Dr. Doran has a special interest in exotic species including birds, rabbits, “pocket pets”, ferrets and reptiles.
+Dr. Doran has a special interest in exotic species including rabbits, “pocket pets”, and ferrets.
 Scorpions, you’re on your own.

 Your pet is important to you.
 You should be able to count on superior care and excellent service.
 Our team is focused on bringing you the best possible healthcare for your pet.
 Our facility is clean, comfortable and efficient.
 Give us a ring at 802-388-2691 to schedule an appointment.
 We will do our best to find a day and time that works best for you.